corentin-ryr/MultiMedEval/results/readme.md

 # Results

-Here you can find the performance of various models on the MultiMedBench.
+Here you can find the performance of various models on the MultiMedEval.

 ## Tasks